-High school students enrolled in our High School Diploma Program may be eligible to enroll in courses creditable toward both a high school diploma and a career certificate or an associate or baccalaureate degree, provided they satisfy any course prerequisites and meet certain eligibility requirements, such as the required common placement test score and minimum grade point average.
+If we are not charged for our student's tuition, then a student enrolled in our High School Diploma Program may be eligible to enroll in courses creditable toward both a high school diploma and a career certificate or an associate or baccalaureate degree, provided any course prerequisites are satisfied and eligibility requirements, such as the required common placement test score and minimum grade point average, are met.

-If your child is interested in dual enrollment, you will first need to find out if your local community college or university charges private school students tuition.
+If your child is interested in dual enrollment, you will first need to find out if your local community college or university charges private schools for their students' tuition.
 You also need to know what their enrollment deadlines, procedures, and requirements are.
 There are specific deadlines for applying for dual enrollment, placement testing (if your child does not already have qualifying test scores), and approvals.
 Also, if the community college or university requires an articulation agreement with our school and we do not already have one in place, we will need sufficient time to process the necessary paperwork.
-Please note, we will not enter into an articulation agreement with any college or university that charges private school students tuition.
+Please note, we will not enter into an articulation agreement with any college or university that charges us for our students' tuition.

 Although Florida Statute 1007.271 establishes minimum eligibility criteria for participation in the dual enrollment program, according to the Florida Department of Education, eligibility for the program is not guaranteed.
 There is no Florida law or rule in place that requires Florida colleges to enter into articulation agreements with private schools.